 Why is silicate mineral used as a thermal insulator?

+To answer why silicate mineral is used as a thermal insulator, we should first take a step back and dive into exactly what silicate minerals are.
 Silicate minerals are made up of silicate groups, and play major roles in the formation of rocks within the Earth.
 These minerals are actually the largest class of minerals, making up approximately 90% of the Earth’s crust.
 Silica, SiO2, is found naturally as the mineral quartz and its polymorphs which allow it to crystallise into different crystalline forms.
 These different forms represent a wide range of combinations, as various silicate minerals occur as the result of different processes taking place over billions of years.

 The anions in silicate minerals predominantly consist of silicon and oxygen atoms, and these anions are used to determine the major silicate mineral groups.
 These groups include Nesosilicates, Sorosilicates, Cyclosilicates, Tectosilicates and our focus for this article, Phyllosilicates.
 Formed by sheets of silicate tetrahedra, phyllosilicates are highly abundant and include the likes of clay minerals, serpentine, chlorite and mica.